Arts and social change

 Five case studies written by Dr Richard Ings were commissioned by Arts Council England over the two and a half year lifetime of Arts and Social Change.
 A sixth paper, Knitting Together Arts and Social Change written by Director, Jocelyn Cunningham completes the programme.

-Knitting Together Arts and Social Change reflects upon the opportunities and challenges presented by innovative arts programmes that address complex social issues and will be available in May 2013.
+Knitting Together Arts and Social Change reflects upon the opportunities and challenges presented by innovative arts programmes that address complex social issues.

 This strand provided an anchor for the Arts and Social Change programme for the benefit of all those who live and/or work in the creative community of Peterborough and was facilitated by Chris Higgins of The Map Consortium.
 Beginning in mid-2010, and held every few months until the end of the programme in the summer of 2012, a series of 10 Creative Gatherings provided a collaborative public space for the Peterborough arts community.
 They were held in different spaces across the city to encourage a mix of different people to attend and to support an inclusive arts community.